|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 CHARGE CYCLE FIRST STAGE:

 Initially, when the cell is fully discharged, all of the sulfur is contained in Na2S5, NiS, Ni3S2 and all of the chlorine is contained in NaCl.
-In the charge cycle first stage the Na2S5 at the electrolyte surface breaks down according to:
+During the charge cycle first stage the Na2S5 at the Na2S5 top surface breaks down according to:

 Na2S5 = 2 Na+ + 5S + 2e-

 and the Na+ ions move back to the Na anode where they acquire neutralizing electrons from the external circuit.
-The two negative charges in the sulfur attract another two Na+ ions from the NaCl reservoir, which restore the Na2S5 concentartion, leaving Cl- ions.
+The two negative charges in the sulfur attract another two Na2S5++ ions from the NaCl reservoir, which restore the Na2S5 concentration, leaving Cl- ions.
 These Cl- ions drift to the Ni cathlode where they give up their electrons to the external circuit and combine with the nickel cathlode material to form NiCl2.
 This process continues until all of the available NaCl is exhausted.
-There is a surplus of Ni to ensure that the process is not constrained by the available supply of Ni.
+There is a surplus of Ni at the cathlode to ensure that the process is not constrained by the available supply of Ni.

 The free Cl- ions may also combine with any NiS or Ni3S2 according to: